Information Theoretic Bayesian Optimization over the Probability Simplex: Introduction

 In this paper, we introduce $\alpha$-GaBO, a family of geometry-aware Bayesian optimization algorithms on the probability simplex building on its information-theoretic Riemannian structure (see Sec.~\ref{sec:Background} for a background).
 First, we leverage the Fisher-Rao metric to establish an isometry between the probability simplex and a subset of the unit hypersphere (see Fig.~\ref{fig:teaser}), allowing us to use well-established Riemannian spherical kernels~\citep{borovitskiy2020matern} on the probability simplex (Sec.~\ref{subsec:simplex-kernels}).
 Second, we exploit conjugate connections on information manifolds to build a one-parameter family of acquisition function optimizers accounting for the geometry of the probability simplex (Sec.~\ref{subsec:simplex-acqfct}).
 Focusing on two parameter values, we recover the Levi-Civita and exponential connections, both of which lead to closed-form expressions for the Riemannian operations required during optimization.
 We test $\alpha$-GaBO on different benchmark functions and real-world applications, including chemical mixtures, mixture of classifiers, and robotic multi-task control (Sec.~\ref{sec: experiments}).
 Our results show that $\alpha$-GaBO outperforms BORIS and other constrained Euclidean BO frameworks.
+The source code is available at{ \href{https://github.com/FedericoPavesi/alphagabosimplex}{https://github.com/FedericoPavesi/alphagabosimplex}.